suhock/php-dependency-injection/README.md

 In the example above, the container will attempt to resolve an instance of `HttpClient` first.
 If it cannot resolve `HttpClient`, it will attempt to resolve an instance of `GopherClient`.
-If it cannot resolve `GopherClient`, it will ignore `string` and then throw an `ParameterResolutionException`.
+If it cannot resolve `GopherClient`, it will ignore `string` and then throw a `ParameterResolutionException`.

 ### Intersection types

 If a dependency is specified as an intersection type, the container will attempt to fetch an instance of each type in the list until it finds one that satisfies all the types in the list.
 Since an instance must be retrieved in order to test whether it is a match, the use of intersection types may be slow and could have unintended consequences if the construction of any non-matching instances have side effects.

 ```php
 class MyApplication